 8. Focus could be given to the schools which are uncovered under Inspire programme.

 9. Teaching learning aids should not be permitted to for Inspire awards.

 10. Steps shall be taken to have proper representation in participation of students at Upper Primary level in Inspire Award scheme.

 11. Adequate publicity could be given to the District level and State level exhibitions.
 Parents and local community may be made aware of children working on Inspire project at the school level.

-12. The write-ups and posters used for Inspire Exhibits should be well written reflecting the design of the project, concept behind it, its utility and its application in wider context.
+12. The write-ups and posters used for Inspire Exhibits should be well written reflecting the design of the project, the concept behind it, its utility and its application in a wider context.

-13. The district authorities in particular the DSOs shall ensure 100% participation of the selected awardees in the District level exhibition.
-Further they take necessary steps to ensure their participation with their exhibits complying the acceptable standards set for District level exhibition.
+13. The district authorities, in particular, the DSOs shall ensure 100% participation of the selected awardees in the District level exhibition.
+Further, they take necessary steps to ensure their participation with their exhibits complying with the acceptable standards set for District level exhibition.